 - 0-199 blocks of Polk Street between North Wilmington and North Blount Streets;

 - 300 block of South Harrington Street between West Martin Street and West Davie Street.

 As it relates to private property, a food truck is defined as a "licensed, motorized vehicle or mobile food unit which is temporarily stored on a privately-owned lot where food items are sold to the general public."
 These food trucks are permitted in several zoning districts: Office Mixed Use, Commercial Mixed Use, Downtown Mixed Use, Industrial Mixed Use, Heavy Industrial, and Campus.
 To locate on a property in one of these zoning districts, the property must have a primary use.
-An example of a primary use would be a building with an active use, or an improved stand-alone parking lot.
+An example of a primary use would be a building with active use or an improved stand-alone parking lot.
 An unimproved grass or dirt lot is not a primary use.

 On December 4, 2012, the Raleigh City Council approved a text change for food truck regulations operating on private property.